Agile-Web-Dev/UniNote/README.md

 ## Tests

-- Run `pytest` to run all unit tests.
+- Run `pytest` to run all unit and end to end (e2e) tests.
+- TODO: add instructions to set up selenium
 ## Database

 - To generate a migration run `flask db migrate -m "<message>"`.